University of North Carolina at Chapel Hill, J.D., with highest honors, 2011; Editorial Board, North Carolina Law

 University of North Carolina at Chapel Hill, B.A., with honors, 2007, Phi Beta Kappa

 Fitz Barringer advises and represents clients in the resolution of complex commercial disputes and employment litigation.
-His experience includes defending corporations and business executives in class action litigation, contractual disagreements and employment matters in both state and federal court.
+His experience includes defending corporations and business executives in contractual disputes, class action litigation, false claim actions and employment matters in both state and federal court.
 Fitz also has experience representing clients before administrative agencies and licensing boards, including the Equal Employment Opportunity Commission, the North Carolina Department of Labor and the North Carolina State Board of Certified Public Accountant Examiners.

 In addition to his litigation practice, Fitz works with corporate and nonprofit clients to avoid legal disputes through prudent management, compliance and organizational practices.
 In particular, he regularly advises corporations, employers, philanthropic institutions and fraternal organizations in sound employment and risk management policies.